EternityForest/KaithemAutomation/README.md

 make detecting intrusions and errors easier.
 ![Settings](screenshots/settings.jpg)

-Kaithem includes a library for common automation tasks such as file IO, timing, executing functions in the background, formatting numbers, and more, including a graphical lighting console!
+Kaithem includes a library for common automation tasks such as file IO, timing, executing functions in the background, formatting numbers, and more, including a graphical lighting console and a mixing board supporting multiple soundcards!

 ![Lighting control](screenshots/lighting.jpg)